mrbarge/hugo-site/content/posts/kubectl-patching.md

       image: my-sidecar-1.0
 ```

 and we wanted to patch the `image` value for the `sidecar` container, can we do so?
-If we were confident that it always appeared in that position in the array, maybe, but we can't always make that assumption.
+If we were confident that it always appeared in the second position of the array, maybe, but we can't always make that assumption.
 The last technique we'll look at, the `Strategic Merge`, goes some way towards alleviating this issue.

 By the way, if you're starting to get confused about JSON Patch and JSON Merge.. well, I don't blame you!
 But there is a [great resource](http://erosb.github.io/post/json-patch-vs-merge-patch/) that summarizes the differences between the two.